mseri/rails-purecss/README.md

     $ bundle

-Then you can either run the generator (with optional parameter responsive/nonresponsive):

-    $ rails generate purecss:install

-or add the following directives to your css manifest file (application.css):
+Then you can add the following directives to your css manifest file (application.css):

     //= require purecss